alphagov/notifications-tech-docs/source/documentation/client_docs/_node.md

 This API call returns one page of up to 250 messages and statuses.
 You can get either the most recent messages, or get older messages by specifying a particular notification ID in the [`olderThan`](#olderthan-optional) argument.

-You can only get the status of messages that are 7 days old or newer.
+You can only get messages that are within your data retention period.
+The default data retention period is 7 days.
+It can be changed in your Service Settings.

 #### Method